datalad-handbook/book/docs/basics/101-105-install.rst

 .. rubric:: Footnotes

+.. [#f1] Additionally, a source  can also be a pointer to an open-data collection,
+         for example :term:`the DataLad superdataset ///` -- more on what this is and how to use it later, though.

-.. [#f1] The longnow podcasts are lectures and conversations on long-term thinking produced by
+.. [#f2] The longnow podcasts are lectures and conversations on long-term thinking produced by
          the LongNow foundation.
 Subscribe to the podcasts at http://longnow.org/seminars/podcast.
          Support the foundation by becoming a member: https://longnow.org/membership. http://longnow.org